“Singapore” noodles is a stir fried rice noodle and vegetable dish flavored with curry powder.

 - 1 shallot peeled and thinly sliced

 - 1 cup finely sliced white cabbage

-- 1 tablespoon soy sauce
+- 2 tablespoons soy sauce

 - Plunge the bee hoon in a pan of hot water for two minutes.
 Drain and rinse under the tap.
-Leave in a colander to drain some more while you cook the shrimps and vegetables.
+Leave in a colander to drain some more while you cook the vegetables.

 - Heat the cooking oil in a wok.

-- Throw in the sliced onion and minced garlic.
-Stir fry for another half a minute.
+- Stir fry for a minute.

-- Dump the drained bee hoon in the wok.
+- Add the drained bee hoon.